+Albert B. Alkek Library is the most important information resource of the Texas State University community.
 We are open to the public.
-There are computers for you to use in the library on the main (2nd floor) to access resources such as the library catalog, databases for finding articles, and the web.
-You can also bring your own laptop in and access the wifi, but databases are only available on library visitor computers.
+Visitor computers are available on the fourth floor to access resources such as the library catalog, databases for finding articles, and the web.
+You can also bring your own laptop and connect to the wi-fi, but databases are only available on library visitor computers.

-For more information see the full About the Library page.
+For more information, see the full About the Library page.

 Visitors may borrow books from Alkek Library through the TexShare Library Card Program.
 Ask your local library for a TexShare card to get started.
 Another option is to pay a $25 per year fee at the circulation desk for borrowing privileges.

 |Books||2 weeks||Retired Texas State faculty – maximum of 100